gdsfactory/gdsfactory/README.md

 ![tool interfaces](https://i.imgur.com/9fNLRvJ.png)

 Multiple foundries have gdsfactory PDKs available.
-Talk to your foundry to access their gdsfactory PDK.
-Foundries in alphabetical order:
+Talk to your foundry to access their gdsfactory PDK as some are only provided under NDA:

 - AIM photonics PDK
 - AMF photonics PDK